WAU Policy Concerning Sexual Discrimination and Harassment

 Responsible University Employee (RUE): Any university administrator, supervisor, faculty member, campus police, coach, athletic trainer, resident assistant, or non-confidential first responder who has the authority to take action to redress sexual harassment and/or misconduct; or whom a student or employee could reasonably believe has such authority or duty.

 Sexual Assault: Any type of actual or attempted sexual contact with another individual without that person’s consent, including sexual intercourse (rape) and attempted sexual intercourse (attempted rape).
+In Maryland, the following categories apply:

 - Sexual Assault I. – Non-Consensual Sexual Intercourse